redis/redis-doc/topics/modules-api-ref.md

 The function will return 1 if there are more elements to scan and 0 otherwise, possibly setting errno if the call failed.

-It is also possible to restart and existing cursor using `RM_CursorRestart`.
+It is also possible to restart an existing cursor using `RM_ScanCursorRestart`.

 IMPORTANT: This API is very similar to the Redis SCAN command from the point of view of the guarantees it provides.
 This means that the API